SpeedFox198/CTF-Writeups/2022-06-24-NYP SIT WSS Cybersecurity Training - CTF Challenge #1/Cryptography/README.md

     return bytes(i ^ j for i, j in zip(a, b))
 ```

-We first XOR the known IV and the 1st 16 bytes (1st textblock) of the failed decryption, this will give us the decrypted ciphertext before XOR-ing with the IV
+We first XOR the known IV and the first 16 bytes (first textblock) of the failed decryption, this will give us the decrypted ciphertext before XOR-ing with the IV
 ```py
 # Get decrypted ciphertext before XOR
 known_iv = b"0"*16  # Use a known IV for decrypting